fcurella/django-recommends/docs/providers.rst

 Recommendation Providers
 ========================

-In order to compute and retrieve similarities and recommendations, you must create a ``RecommendationProvider`` and register it with a model that represents the rating.
+In order to compute and retrieve similarities and recommendations, you must create a ``RecommendationProvider`` and register it with the model that represents the rating and a list of the models that will receive the votes.

 A ``RecommendationProvider`` is a class that specifies how to retrieve various informations (items, users, votes) necessary for computing recommendation and similarities for a set of objects.